amin-reda/IoT-Smart-Radar-Tracker/README.md

 * Developing the Computer Vision component using **MediaPipe** and **OpenCV-Contrib-Python**.
 * Processing camera input in real time.
-* Implementing object detection and tracking functionality.
+* Working on object detection and tracking functionality.
 * Using **NumPy** for numerical and data processing operations.
 * Implementing **Python ↔ Arduino communication** using PySerial.
-* Integrating Computer Vision results with the Pan-Tilt tracking mechanism.
+* Integrating Computer Vision outputs with the Pan-Tilt tracking mechanism.
-* Contributing to the real-time behavior and integration of the overall system.
+* Contributing to the Python-side system integration and real-time tracking behavior.

 ---